csherstan/bikkle/README.md

   2. `fake-uniform`: fake eye tracking data is provided, but it is just uniform noise sampled over the whole arena.
 Not correlated with the high value block.
   3. `no_eye_tracking`: No eye tracking tokens are provided.
+- `view_eval_selfattention.py`: Used for human driven interaction with actual eye tracking data given a trained model.